feedhenry/wendy-jenkins-s2i-configuration/README.md

 This way you can keep your up-to-date from within you openshift just by issuing rebuild on this build config.
-The configuration takes master of feedhenry/wendy-jenkins-s2i-configuration and builds the docker file in slave-ruby directory.
+The configuration takes master of feedhenry/wendy-jenkins-s2i-configuration and builds the docker file in agent-ruby directory.
 Then it pushes this new image to the defined image-stream.

 ## The Docker images